uilianries/imgui/About-the-IMGUI-paradigm.md

 Please note the [References](#references) section where other articles have been written about this.

 Proponent of the IMGUI paradigm have noticed that it was widely misunderstood, over and over.
-As of ~~Feb 2021~~ August 2022, even the [IMGUI Wikipedia page](https://en.wikipedia.org/wiki/Immediate_mode_GUI) is completely off the mark and incorrect.
+As of ~~Feb 2021~~ January 2023, even the [IMGUI Wikipedia page](https://en.wikipedia.org/wiki/Immediate_mode_GUI) is **COMPLETELY** off the mark and incorrect.
 There are reasons for that:
 - the acronym is misleading (read below).
-- people didn't do a good enough job explaining or documenting what IMGUI means.
+- people didn't do a good enough job explaining or documenting what IMGUI means?
-- they are different interpretation of what IMGUI means.
+- they are different interpretation of what IMGUI means?
 - many popular IMGUI implementation have made similar design choices, making it more confusing what is actually the soul and backbone of the IMGUI paradigm vs a set of implementation choices.
 - the naming and success of "Dear ImGui" blurred the line a little bit further (should have used another name).